yoctoalex/eap-lb-lab/README.rst

 1. Get Zone
 ************************************************************************

+To create a DNS Loab Balancer instance, we'll need to get the zone.
+To do that, send the **Get DNS Zone (lab)** API call.
+This call will pass your “ACCESS_TOKEN” in the header of the request to the Labs API in order to validate existence of your F5 account & return back a Zone name unique to your lab.

 ** TODO: update screenshot **

 .. figure:: _figures/3_2.png

 2. Create DNS LB App
 ************************************************************************

+**TBD**

 .. figure:: _figures/3_3.png
 .. figure:: _figures/3_4.png